jhs/deepeval/docs/blog/deepeval-alternatives-compared.md

 ### What people like about Ragas

-Ragas is praised for its research approach to evaluating RAG pipelines, and has built-in synthetic data generation makes it easy for teams to get started with RAG evaluation.
+Ragas is praised for its research approach to evaluating RAG pipelines, and its built-in synthetic data generation makes it easy for teams to get started with RAG evaluation.

 ### What people dislike about Ragas